rafael-santiago/boojum/README.md

 There they called *"Boojum"* their proposal for sensitive data retention issues mitigation.
 By referring to *Lewis Carroll*'s character.
-In short, you know that maybe something is there but you cannot see it (sorry for the spoiler kids!)
+In short, you know that maybe something is there but you cannot see it (sorry for the spoiler, kids!)

 In the book, the base of the presented discussion is given by the paper from *2002* ["How to Forget a Secret"](https://link.springer.com/chapter/10.1007/3-540-49116-3_47)